2021 Annual Report

 Thanks to our amazing donors the sanctuary’s cats have a fully funded pension that will provide food and vet care for them to the end of their days.
 We would have to shut everything down, end all of our work to save wild cats from abuse and extinction, and let all of our staff go, but there is money in the Community Foundation endowment fund to be sure the cats don’t starve.
 Even though we made the tough choices to ensure our cats’ futures, we face an immediate crisis now.
 In order to keep doing the important work we do, without depleting our savings, we count on your donations more than ever.

-See the last 18 years in annual reports:
+See other annual reports:

 https://bigcatrescue.org/2020-annual-report/